Safety integrity level

-Safety integrity level (SIL) is defined as the relative level of risk-reduction provided by a safety function, or to specify a target level of risk reduction.
-In simple terms, SIL is a measurement of performance required for a safety instrumented function (SIF).
+In functional safety, safety integrity level (SIL) is defined as the relative level of risk-reduction provided by a safety instrumented function (SIF), i.e. the measurement of the performance required of the SIF.

-The requirements for a given SIL are not consistent among all of the functional safety standards.
-In the functional safety standards based on the IEC 61508 standard, four SILs are defined, with SIL 4 the most dependable and SIL 1 the least.
-The applicable SIL is determined based on a number of quantitative factors in combination with qualitative factors such as development process and safety life cycle management.
+In the functional safety standards based on the IEC 61508 standard, four SILs are defined, with SIL4 being the most dependable and SIL1 the least.
+The applicable SIL is determined based on a number of quantitative factors in combination with qualitative factors, such as risk assessments and safety lifecycle management.
+Other standards, however, may have different SIL number definitions.

-Assignment
+SIL allocation

-Assignment of SIL is an exercise in risk analysis where the risk associated with a specific hazard, that is intended to be protected against by a SIF, is calculated without the beneficial risk reduction effect of the SIF.
+Assignment, or allocation of SIL is an exercise in risk analysis where the risk associated with a specific hazard, which is intended to be protected against by a SIF, is calculated without the beneficial risk reduction effect of the SIF.
 That unmitigated risk is then compared against a tolerable risk target.
-The difference between the unmitigated risk and the tolerable risk, if the unmitigated risk is higher than tolerable, it must be addressed through risk reduction of the SIF.
+The difference between the unmitigated risk and the tolerable risk, if the unmitigated risk is higher than tolerable, must be addressed through risk reduction of provided by the SIF.
 This amount of required risk reduction is correlated with the SIL target.
-In essence, each order of magnitude of risk reduction that is required correlates with an increase in one of the required SIL numbers.
+In essence, each order of magnitude of risk reduction that is required correlates with an increase in SIL, up to a maximum of SIL4.
+Should the risk assessment establish that the required SIL cannot be achieved by a SIL4 SIF, then alternative arrangements must be designed, such as non-instrumented safeguards (e.g, a pressure relief valve).

 There are several methods used to assign a SIL.
 These are normally used in combination, and may include: